 Financial Guidance for Service Members

-Flitter Milz is a consumer law firm that assists victims of identity theft that have suffered from credit report harm, abusive debt collectors and wrongful vehicle repossessions by aggressive lenders and repo agents.
+Flitter Milz is a nationally recognized consumer protection law firm that assists victims of identity theft that have suffered from credit report harm, abusive debt collectors and wrongful vehicle repossessions by aggressive lenders and repo agents.
 Contact Us for a no cost consultation to discuss whether your consumer rights have been violated.
 There is no cost for the consultation.
 Pictured above: Attorneys Cary Flitter (center), Andy Milz (left),